MacLemon/CongressChecklist/README.md

 ## Things to send
 Stuff that you're not allowed to bring on a plane or otherwise need to send via package courier or freight train.
 (Depending on its size.)

-### Not allowed on flights, or at least not in hand-lagguage
+### Not allowed or often problematic on flights, or at least not in hand-lagguage
 - Knifes, even some pocket knifes
 - Lockpicking equipment
 - Handcuffs